2018 PPI Score

 Charter Schools Score: 82%

-Colorado rose in this year’s rankings because it established an independent Charter School Institute that can authorize schools.
-In addition to this institute, all local school districts in Colorado may authorize charter schools.
-The addition of the Charter School Institute as an authorizer enhances the charter sector in the state; however, the law prevents the Institute from authorizing schools in districts where the State Board of Education has granted exclusive chartering authority.
-This limits opportunities for operators to establish diverse schools.
+in the charter sector and has allowed for more innovation in established schools.
+In addition to districts, a semi-independent institute authorizes Colorado’s charters.
+However, the law prevents the institute from authorizing schools in districts where the State Board of Education has granted exclusive chartering authority.
+This limits opportunities for operators to establish more diverse schools.

 CER also ranks Colorado highly because it provides charter schools with significant operational autonomies and a comparatively strong funding base.

 - Number of charters: 250

 - Estimated charter enrollment: 114,700 (up 5 percent from 2015- 16)

 - Colorado does not cap the number of students who are attending charter schools

 - Colorado allows charter schools to contract with all education service providers and virtual charter schools are allowed

 - Charters are entitled to 100 percent of the per-pupil operating funds their students would receive in district schools minus up to 5 percent in administrative fees